 This is excellent news for photographers who have old lenses or third-party lenses.
 The Sony A7r allows you to use third-party lenses on it.

 Sony has released the E-mount specifications, a plethora of third-party lens adapters available, allowing you to use third-party lenses.

 Some might not be happy with the quality of images taken using the third-party lens.
 But we found the photos look incredible using third-party lenses.
 In some cases, the photos do look slightly faded.

 The Multi-shot NR mode is a classic feature from Sony on almost all of its cameras.
 The Multi-shot NR mode in Sony A7r allows you to combine multiple photos into one perfect picture.

 The Multi-shot NR mode has Handheld Twilight and Anti Motion Blur feature.
 The difference between these two features is that Anti Motion Blur takes subject motion into account while you shoot, which may result in a higher sensitivity being used, in order to ensure a sharper photo.

 So, while moving also get clear, crisp, and smooth images.

 PC control Mode

-The Sony’s Remote Camera Control application for Mac OS and Windows allows you to save image directly on to your pc via USB.
+Sony’s Remote Camera Control application for Mac OS and Windows allows you to save the image directly onto your pc via USB.